 Next you’ll take a second cable car trip from Fräkmüntegg to Pilatus Kulm to reach your destination.
 If you want, you can skip this step and spend your time on the mountain in Fräkmüntegg.

 An alternative to visiting Mt.
 Pilatus is to travel from Lucerne to Mount Titlis.
-Picking this peak means ascending to nearly 3,250 metres above sea level – and gives you the chance to experience the world’s first revolving cable car, Titlis Rotair.
+Choosing to visit this peak on your day trip from Lucerne means ascending to nearly 3,250 metres above sea level – and gives you the chance to experience the world’s first revolving cable car, Titlis Rotair.

-You can also take the Titlis Cliff Walk via the highest suspension bridge in Europe.
+You can also walk along the Titlis Cliff Walk which is the highest suspension bridge in Europe.
 Another highlight is the magical Glacier Cave, which can be reached via an illuminated tunnel carved from glittering ice.

 Other things to do at Mt.
 Titlis include dining at one of the restaurants, riding the Trübsee Flyer zip line, spending time at the Trubsee snow park or exploring the area by mountain bike.